 Roosevelt's case is this trope Up to Eleven.
 The bullet traveled through his overcoat, his jacket, his vest, the fifty page speech he was on his way to give (which was double folded) and THEN the steel lined spectacle case, before hitting him in one of his ribs.
 And then he gave his speech.
 From memory, since the pages were no longer usable.

-Similarly another US soldier stationed in Iraq was wounded in a fire fight only to find out later that an ammo round had embedded itself in the copy of the Eye of the World he happened to be carrying in his pack, rather than embedding in his side.
+Similarly another US soldier stationed in Iraq was wounded in a fire fight only to find out later that an ammo round had embedded itself in the copy of the Eye of the World (which is about 685 pages long depending on the version) he happened to be carrying in his pack, rather than embedding in his side.

 On the other hand, good dental hygiene might serve as well.
 Another US Soldier in Iraq was shot point-blank in the face by an insurgent, only realizing it later when the X-rays showed that the bullet had deflected off of one of his front teeth (knocking the tooth out) and lodging in his upper jaw. link

 In addition to killing Abraham Lincoln, Booth and his co-conspirators were going to kill the Vice President and the Secretary of State.
 Secretary Seward's jaw splint allegedly saved his life by blocking a knife wound to the jugular.